unifiedjs/unified/readme.md

 ## Contribute

 **unified** is built by people just like you!
 Check out [`contributing.md`][contributing] for ways to get started.

 This project has a [Code of Conduct][coc].
 By interacting with this repository, organisation, or community you agree to abide by its terms.

 Want to chat with the community and contributors?
-Join us in [Gitter][chat]!
+Join us in [spectrum][chat]!

 Have an idea for a cool new utility or tool?
 That’s great!
 If you want feedback, help, or just to share it with the world you can do so by creating an issue in the [`unifiedjs/ideas`][ideas] repository!

 ## Acknowledgments